-The impact of GRA reform on UK prisons
+The impact of proposed transgender law changes on UK prisons

 If government reforms of the Gender Recognition Act are made law it will have dangerous consequences within the UK prison service.
 Self-identification of legal gender will mean any male prisoner will be able to change his legal sex to female and become eligible for transfer into a women’s prison.